Student Employment Procedures UPPS No. 07.07.03

 04.04 Pay Rates and Budgets

 b.
-The account manager will ensure that the departmental budget contains sufficient student wage funds to pay student employees hired on “regular student wages.”
+The department head will ensure that the departmental budget contains sufficient student wage funds to pay student employees hired on “regular student wages.”

 c.
-For students hired on the work-study program, the account manager will budget funds for the appropriate percentage of matching funds, as designated annually by President’s Cabinet for budget accounts with fund 20200010XX and above.
+For students hired on the work-study program, the department head will budget funds for the appropriate percentage of matching funds, as designated annually by President’s Cabinet for budget accounts with fund 20200010XX and above.

 d.
 Career Services will provide the President's Cabinet with an annual report reflecting the student's name, division and hourly wage rate for those student employees paid on the October payroll at a rate higher than the designated pay schedule limit.